fd301/mapFunctionOnStructure/README.md

  - [scipy](http://www.scipy.org/), version 0.7.0

 ## Disclaimer
-This software is provided 'as is' and without any implied support or guarantee. \n We would like to hear from you, if you find this work useful.
+This software is provided 'as is' and without any implied support or guarantee.
+We would like to hear from you, if you find this work useful.

 ## Related Publications